 Building in contractual flexibility where possible.

 Staying involved in the contracting process.
-Particularly in some larger organisations there might be a procurement (or other) function that normally takes responsibility for all contracts.
-It is important not to abdicate everything to such a function as it is unlikely to have the necessary expertise in HR matters.
+Particularly in some larger organisations there might be a procurement function that normally takes responsibility for all contracts.
+It’s important not to abdicate everything to such a function as it’s unlikely to have the necessary expertise in HR matters.

-Identification of metrics (including benchmarks of acceptable and unacceptable ranges) to be included as part of any service level agreement.
+Identifying metrics, including benchmarks of acceptable and unacceptable ranges, to be included as part of any service level agreement.

 Ensuring a clear ‘statement of work’ is produced that clearly sets out the responsibilities of the service provider.